s2k/limit_detectors/README.md

 # LimitDetectors

-Some methods to detect whether an Enumberable object contains a constrained number of elements that match a given condition
+Some methods to detect whether an Enumerable object contains a constrained number of elements that match a given condition

 A second reason to create this gem is to explore various other services -- see the status list below.